Anti-Racism and Anti-Oppression Statement

 Since this founding in 1976, our center has blossomed into a regional force - a beacon of high-quality programs in a variety of artistic disciplines.
 Throughout that time, we have been presented with challenges, both economic and social.
 We have navigated these waters and remained steadfast in our mission of celebrating and elevating the human condition with engaging arts, humanities, education and entertainment.

-As 2021 begins, we are offered a moment to reflect on how we might move forward.
 The tide for racial justice that has swept our society alongside a pandemic that has disproportionately affected BIPOC communities has invigorated our organizational energy to create an inclusive environment, representative programming, a diverse community, accessible spaces, and an equitable lens through which to view our work.

 In the past, we have made progress on our journey towards inclusion - community members and organizational leaders have committed time and resources to this effort and the groundwork has been laid.
 This past work is important for providing a launching point, but we have yet to see the type of meaningful change that will allow every visitor, every staff member, and every volunteer to feel welcomed and accepted as they are.